Richard Henyard: Crimes

 On the evening of January 30, 1993, Dorothy Lewis and her daughters arrived at a Winn-Dixie supermarket in Eustis.
 As they entered the Winn-Dixie, Lewis noticed a few people sitting on a bench near the doors.
 After Lewis exited the store with Jamilya, age 7, and Jasmine, age 3, she walked to her car and placed her daughters in the front passenger seat.

 As Lewis crossed the rear of the car to get to the driver's side, she noticed Alfonza Smalls approaching her.
 Smalls then revealed a gun tucked into his waistband.
 Lewis and her daughters were ordered into the back of the car as Smalls and Henyard entered the front.
 The Lewis car left town with Henyard driving and Smalls issuing directions.
 Prior to the abduction of Lewis and her daughters, a witness observed Henyard and Smalls loitering outside of the Winn-Dixie.
 During the drive, Smalls repeatedly demanded that Lewis keep her crying daughters quiet.
 When Lewis pleaded with the teens to keep her and release her children, Smalls said, "No, we can't do that."
 When Henyard heard Lewis praying, he told her, "This ain't Jesus, this is Satan."

-Later, Henyard, following Smalls's directions pulled the car over at a remote area and took Lewis out of the car.
+Later, following Smalls's directions, Henyard pulled the car over at a remote area and took Lewis out of the car.
 Henyard then raped her as she begged him not to do it in front of her children.
 At one point, she tried to grab a nearby gun, but Smalls grabbed it first, taunted her, and then also raped her.
 Henyard then told Lewis to sit on the ground.
-When she hesitated, and Henyard shot her in the leg and forced her to the ground.
-The two got into a struggle, and Smalls came over to help Henyard.
+When she hesitated, Henyard shot her in the leg and forced her to the ground.
+The two struggled, and Smalls came over to help Henyard.
 Henyard then shot Lewis an additional three times at close range, wounding her in the mouth, neck, and head.
 After she was unconscious, Henyard and Smalls rolled her over to the shoulder of the road.